101 Things to do in Bournemouth – Highcliffe Beach

 Parking

 At the other end of the beach, is Highcliffe Castle Car Park.
 This is much smaller with just 94 spaces.
 During good weather, parking spaces are not easy to come by.
-Parking costs £2.10 for an hour between March and October and £1 for four hours during the winter months.
+Parking here costs £2.10 for an hour.
+Or £1 for four hours between November and mid March.
 Further details here.

 Access